HeangSokmeng/owaspTop10Api/README.md

 ![alt text](image-36.png)

--- Exploitation of mass assignment is easier in APIs, since by design they expose the underlying implementation of the application along with the properties' names.
+- Exploitation of mass assignment is easier in APIs, since by design they expose the underlying implementation of the application along with the properties' names.
--- Exploitation may lead to privilege escalation, data tampering, bypass of security mechanisms, and more.
+- Exploitation may lead to privilege escalation, data tampering, bypass of security mechanisms, and more.
--- Why is Mass Assignment a Security Risk?
+- Why is Mass Assignment a Security Risk?
-   -- If you're not careful, attackers can submit unexpected fields, like is_admin, role, or balance, and elevate privileges or manipulate data.
+- If 're not careful, attackers can submit unexpected fields, like is_admin, role, or balance, and elevate privileges or manipulate data.

 1. **Test**: Try sending extra parameters in the request.